 Classroom Implementation

-LF: Child care providers that have received a CLASS® observation in all classrooms within the most recent 12 months by a certified CLASS® evaluator have the option to bypass assessment for Category 2: Teacher-Child Interactions at their Texas Rising Star assessment or annual monitoring visit.
-CLASS® scoring for these classrooms will be entered into the Texas Rising Star technology platform, Engage, per the Engage User Guide. :
+LF: Child care providers that have received a CLASS® observation in all classrooms, within the most recent 12 months, by a certified CLASS® evaluator have the option to bypass the Category 2: Teacher-Child Interactions assessment at their Texas Rising Star assessment or annual monitoring visit by submitting documentation of the observation and scores to the CAE via their School Management page on Engage.
+CLASS® scoring for these classrooms will be entered by the assessor into the Texas Rising Star technology platform, Engage, per the Engage User Guide.

+NLF: Classrooms must be assessed using one of the following appropriate CLASS® observation tools in order to bypass their Texas Rising Star assessment or annual monitoring visit for Category 2: Teacher Child Interactions:

+CLASS® Infant—used in classrooms with children 15 months old or younger

+CLASS® Toddler—used in classrooms with children between 15 and 36 months old

+CLASS® Pre-K—used in classrooms with children between three and five years old

+CLASS® 2nd Edition Pre-K-3rd—used in classrooms with children between three years to third grade and in out-of-school settings with children up to seventh grade

-NLF: Boards must be aware that child care providers that have received a CLASS® observation in only some classrooms within the most recent 12 months by a certified CLASS® evaluator do not have the option to bypass assessment with the Texas Rising Star observation tool for Category 2: Teacher-Child Interactions at their Texas Rising Star assessment or annual monitoring visit.
-For example, a provider serves infants through school-age children, but only the preschool classrooms have been evaluated by a certified CLASS® evaluator This program is not eligible to have their CLASS® scores satisfy the assessment requirements for Category 2: Teacher-Child Interactions.
+NLF: Boards must be aware that child care providers that have received a CLASS® observation in only some classrooms within the most recent 12 months by a certified CLASS® evaluator do not have the option to bypass the Category 2: Teacher-Child Interactions assessment at their Texas Rising Star assessment or annual monitoring visit.
+For example, if a provider serves infants through school-age children, but only the preschool classrooms have been evaluated by a certified CLASS® evaluator, this program is not eligible to have their CLASS® scores satisfy the assessment requirements for Category 2: Teacher-Child Interactions.

 INQUIRIES: